 For what it's worth, those interested in checking this one out it does look like it's available up on YouTube.com (as are so many of these forgotten airings); the link for viewing is right here.
 You're welcome!

 On this day in 1979 (in Cyprus and Greece), Alien sunk its teeth into the box office.
-Directed by Ridley Scott, the SciFi feature starred Sigourney Weaver and Tom Skerritt, and here's the plot summary as provided by IMDB.com:
+With a screenplay from Dan O'Bannon and directed by Ridley Scott, the feature film starred Sigourney Weaver, Tom Skerritt, and Ian Holm; and here's the plot summary as provided by IMDB.com:

 "After a space merchant vessel receives an unknown transmission as a distress call, one of the crew is attacked by a mysterious life form and they soon realize that its life cycle has merely begun."